MCP Gateway

 By default, a gateway exposes every assigned tool through MCP tools/list.

-For larger toolsets, you can enable Search-and-run tool mode in the gateway dialog.
-In that mode, clients only see the built-in search_tools and run_tool tools.
+For larger toolsets, enable Load tools when needed in the gateway dialog.
+This keeps the initial tool list small.
+Clients see the built-in search_tools and run_tool tools first.

-Those two tools are enabled implicitly by the mode and do not appear in the built-in tool picker.
-The rest of the gateway's assigned tools stay available behind the scenes:
+Those two tools are enabled implicitly and do not appear in the built-in tool picker.
+The rest of the gateway's assigned tools stay available on demand:

 search_toolscan discover themrun_toolcan execute them